-Complexing agents are substances that bind specific ions in solution.
+Complexing agents are substances that bind specific ions in the solution.

-Their function is to remove from the environment or mask the ion that causes adverse effects.
-Due to their structure, these substances are able to bind permanently or temporarily to the ion, limiting its impact on the industrial process.
+Their function is to remove from the environment or mask an ion that causes adverse effects.
+Due to their structure, these substances are able to bind permanently or temporarily to the ion, reducing its impact on the industrial process.

-An example of complexing agents are anti-scalants, which prevent scale build-up in installations.
-They bind the ions that form a sediment, preventing their precipitation in solid form.
-As a result, the installation is protected against failure, which allows the technological process to be carried out without stoppages.
+An example of complexing agents are antiscalants, which prevent scale build-up in various systems.
+They bind the ions that form the sediment, preventing them from being precipitated in a solid form.
+As a result, the system is protected against failure, which allows to carry out the technological process without downtime.

-Complexing agents are used in household chemicals, construction, mining, agriculture, paper, textile and chemical industries.
+Complexing agents are used in household chemistry, construction, mining, agriculture, paper, textile and chemical industries.